PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 obsolete local `add_out_name` assignment reduces pre-existing lowerer Ruff findings from seven to six.

+Ownership now resides in `passes/concat_mul_add_bridge_layout.py`.
+The extracted function and the corrected raw owner at checkpoint `5193fc11` are each 652 lines and have identical ASTs.
+The lowerer imports the module owner under a private pass alias and retains the historical function name as a one-return compatibility wrapper.
+Both terminal recovery-sequence positions and their immediate predecessor/successor calls remain unchanged, and the focused module has no lowerer import.

+Direct owner/wrapper comparison covers ordinary static and dynamic metadata, multiple matches, scalar constants, shared and public-output constant clones, legacy and public-Concat adapters, ordinary and legacy per-axis quantization, adapter-name collision, unmatched pruning behavior, missing metadata, reverse topology, and a public internal boundary.
+Statistics and the complete normalized ModelIR—including buffers, quantization, options, provenance, topology, and diagnostics—are identical in every case.
+The extraction adds no semantic change and does not alter public APIs, artifacts, dependencies, corpus policy, or TensorFlow isolation.

 ## Remaining refactoring order

 1. Improve Tier 0-4 layout, transpose, broadcast, shape reconciliation, and